Prunus laurocerasus: Cultivars

 The cultivar 'Otto Luyken' has gained the Royal Horticultural Society's Award of Garden Merit.

 Invasive species

 It has become naturalised widely.
-In some regions (such as the United Kingdom and the Pacific Northwest of North America), this species can be an invasive plant.
+In some regions (such as the United Kingdom, the Isle of Man and the Pacific Northwest of North America), this species can be an invasive plant.
 Its rapid growth, coupled with its evergreen habit and its tolerance of drought and shade, often allow it to out-compete and kill off native plant species.
 It is spread by birds, through the seeds in their droppings.

 Habitat

 The species is found in woods and in shrubbery places as an escape in Northern Ireland and commonly planted in parks and gardens.

 The species that are mainly found in Turkey's Eastern Black Sea Region (mainly Trabzon and Giresun) are categorized as endemic plants.

 Other uses

 The foliage is also used for cut greenery in floristry.

 The fruits are astringent but edible.
 They contain small amounts of hydrogen cyanide; any fruit tasting bitter (which indicates larger concentrations of hydrogen cyanide) should not be eaten.
 The seed inside the fruit (and the leaves) contain larger concentrations of hydrogen cyanide, and should never be eaten.
 The toxicity of the seed inside the fruit is similar to the cyanide toxicity of the seeds inside the common fruits apricot and peach.